-(CHALLENGER Note: On page 24 of the Company-AAG's March 17, 2006 Preliminary Proxy Statement, it listed the workers through the five company 401(k) plans being the fifth
+(CHALLENGER Note: On page 24 of the Company-AAG's March 17, 2006 Preliminary Proxy Statement, it listed the workers through the five company 401(k) plans being the fifth largest group of AAG stockholders.)

 "To allow sufficient time for voting by the trustee, your voting instructions for 401(k) plan shares must be received by 11:59 p.m.
 Eastern Time on May 13, 2006.
 Because the shares must be voted by the trustee, employees who hold stock through the 401(k) plans may not vote these shares at the meeting.